gertjana/mooving_golem/readme.md

 The mooving app is an app to keep track of my moovables and be able to update distance traveled, and do a linear extrapolation to see how much I moved at a certain date.

-The original App is a command line app in Elixir which I use to keep track of my cycling
+The original App is a command line app in Elixir which I use to keep track of my cycling, and make sure I don't go over the lease limit of my car.

-Since then I use it to learn new languages and frameworks, so far I've written it in:
+Since then I use it to learn new languages and frameworks

-- Elixir cmd line with a json file backend
-- Go cmd line with a json file backend
-- Go rest api with a faunadb backend
-- Scala / ZIO/zio-http/Tapir API with a faunadb backend
-- Rust axum api with a json file backend

 ## About the Golem PoC

 Functionality is split into:

 - business logic with tests in `./mooving`
-- webassembly module in `./wasm` where the wit (webassembly system interface) is defined and conversion methods between the wit structs and the business logic structs
+- webassembly module in `./wasm` where the wit (webassembly system interface) and conversion methods between the wit structs and the business logic structs are defined

 ## build it